SorensenUCSC/CSE113-wi2024/overview.md

 There will be tests in this course: a midterm and a final.
 The midterm will be worth as much as a single homework assignment (10%).
 The final will be worth 30%.

-The midterm will be given halfway through the class: assigned on TODO The final will be given on TODO
+The midterm will be given halfway through the class: assigned on Monday, Feb.
+12 during class time.
+The final will be given on Monday, March.
+18.

 You will be allowed 3 pages (front and back) of notes in any format (printed, hand-written, colored, etc).
 Feel free to print slides to use as your notes.